-Section One - Background Information: This is the who, what, where, whey, why,etc. It merely tells who conducted the inspection, when it was done, who the victim was, etc: Just a fill-in-the-blank section.
+Section One - Background Information: This is the who, what, where, when, why,etc. It merely tells who conducted the inspection, when they did it, and who the victim was.

-Section Two - Description of the Accident: This section includes the sequence of events you developed to determine cause.
-Just take the numbers off, and make a nice concise paragraph that describes the events leading up to, and including the accident.
+Section Two - Description of the Accident: This section includes the sequence of events you developed.
+Just take the numbers off and make a nice concise paragraph describing the events leading up to, including the accident.

 Section Three - Findings: This section includes a description of the surface and root causes associated with the accident.
-List the surface causes first, and then their associated root causes.
-Remember, your investigation is to determine cause, not blame.
-It's virtually impossible to blame any one individual for a workplace accident.
-Don't let anyone pressure you into placing blame.
+List the surface causes first and then their associated root causes.
+Remember, your investigation is to determine the causes, not blame.
+It's virtually impossible to blame an individual for a workplace accident.
+Don't let anyone pressure you into placing blame in the report.

 Section Four - Recommendations: This section may be part of your report if requested by your employer.
-Recommendations should relate directly to the surface and root causes for the accident.
-For instance, if one of the surface causes for an accident was a slippery floor, the related recommendation should address eliminating or substituting the hazard, engineering controls, administrative controls, and personal protective equipment (PPE).
+Recommendations should relate directly to the surface and root causes of the accident.

 It's crucial that, after making recommendations to eliminate or reduce the surface causes, you use the same procedure to recommend actions to correct the root causes.
 If you fail to do this, it's a sure bet that similar accidents will continue to occur.